ScaleSec/project_lockdown/docs/CONTRIBUTING.md

 ## Submitting a Pull Request

+- Please open a GitHub issue before working on any new functionality for Project Lockdown and then tie the Pull Request to the issue.
 - We request that you [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) Project Lockdown and then submit a Pull Request on your fork.
 This helps us better review open PRs, expedite the review process, and keep the repository clean by not having stale branches.
 - Each Pull Request requires two approvals from code owners.